Fragtality/Fenix2GSX/README.md

 ### There are no Log Files

-- Regardless of how you start it, please ensure the Working Directory will be set to the Directory where Fenix2GSX is installed - see [Auto-Start](#auto-start).
-If that is something you can't follow: just make a Shortcut to the Binary on your Desktop (or wherever you placed your Sim and Tools Shortcuts) and run it manually
 - Please just don't "run as Admin" because you think that is needed.
 You can try if that helps, but it should run just fine without that!

 <br/>